nealbrown/packer-hardening/README.md

 # Run Packer

 Remove cloudwatch and/or datadog agent installs if not needed.
+Set your playbook path on line 93- git command to clone the upstream project is above.

 `packer build ansible.pkr.hcl`

+Unfortunately it takes 20 minutes to run.
+If Amazon deprecates more packages, it may be necessary to add further skips to the extra arguments starting on line 86.

 # Links